 At Settle College, we recognise that every member of our school community is unique and so we aim to provide a curriculum that can be adapted to meet the needs of all students.
 This may be through adding extra challenge or support in the classroom, or through providing our students with an alternative provision when appropriate.
 This is all done with a clear knowledge of our individual students and so will not restrict a student’s opportunities but will instead provide them with the ones that are most appropriate for them.

 As a school, we recognise the value of developing our students’ literacy skills to enable them to share their voice and access opportunities in their future.
 It is vital that we teach our students to communicate effectively with those around them, but to be able to adapt to the people with who they are communicating.
 They must be able to infer meaning from written texts, as well as evaluating the reliability of the information that social media so readily exposes them to.
 They must be able to write clearly and without error so that their meaning is fully understood.
 As a school, literacy has been identified as one of our largest barriers for both academic success, but more importantly for later life and is therefore a key aspect of our school’s curriculum.
-From September 2020, we will begin a whole-school drive to teach these literacy skills within every lesson.
+From September 2021, we will build upon our whole-school drive to teach these literacy skills within every lesson.
+Every classroom will have a display and resources for students to access during the lesson to ensure that literacy does not prove to be a barrier to success.
+Rigorous monitoring of students’ literacy ability will allow staff to be aware of the level of students’ literacy skills, as well as strategies to support or challenge students, regardless of their ability.
 Subject departments have identified their own specific literacy focus for each year group, within a whole-school half-termly area of literacy.
 We also see this as an opportunity to share a diversity of thought with our students, with a range of texts from different cultures and perspectives, which take them beyond our locality and expose them to the wider global community in which we now live.

 - Personal Development